 Reduce Dementia Agitation with a Calm Environment: 5 Helpful Tips

-Seniors with Alzheimer’s or dementia are often highly sensitive to their environment.
+Seniors with Alzheimer’s or dementia are often susceptible to their environment.
 Creating a soothing place to live helps minimize agitation, reduce challenging behaviors, and improve quality of life.
-Relish shares 5 helpful tips to easily modify the home and make it a relaxing haven for someone with dementia.
+Relish shares 5 helpful tips to easily transform a home into a relaxing haven for someone with dementia.

 For people living with dementia, creating a relaxing environment is incredibly important to help minimize confusion and agitation, helping them feel calm and able to concentrate.

-There are a number of factors you should consider when creating the perfect environment for a person living with Alzheimer’s disease or dementia.
+There are several factors you should consider when creating the perfect environment for a person living with Alzheimer’s disease or dementia.

 Sound, including background noise, can cause undue stress on a person living with dementia.
-If sound reverberates too much it can create an effect which can agitate and disorientate.
+If sound reverberates too much, it can create an effect that agitates and disorients.

 However, silence can also be disorienting to people with dementia.
 Therefore, gentle and soft background noise can be calming.
 Perhaps try a familiar radio station with low music and gentle chatter.